 Due diligence is conducted to provide the purchaser with trust.
 However, due diligence may also benefit the seller, as going through the rigorous financial examination may, in fact, reveal that the fair market value of the seller is more than what was initially thought to be the case.
 Therefore, it is not uncommon for sellers to prepare due diligence reports themselves prior to potential transactions.

 Reasons For Due Diligence

 There are several reasons why due diligence is conducted:

 - To confirm and verify information that was brought up during the deal or investment process

-- To gain information that would be useful in valuing the deal
+- To obtain information that would be useful in valuing the deal

 - To make sure that the deal or investment opportunity complies with the investment or deal criteria